Funisher-code/Coursera_Capstone/report/COVID-19_Safe_And_Efficient_Food_Deliveries.md

 ### recommendations

-For getting the top recommendations, I wrote a function find the 10 smallest scores and print the rank, shop and helper.
-The result ist this:
+For getting the top recommendations, I wrote a function to find the 10 smallest scores and print the rank, shop and helper.
+The result looks like this:

 #### standard case